David Borton received his B.S. in Biomedical Engineering from Washington University in St.

 Curie post-doctoral fellowship at the Ecole Polytechnique Fèdèrale de Lausanne.

-David Borton is an Assistant Professor of Biomedical Engineering at Brown University School of
+David Borton is an Associate Professor of Biomedical Engineering at Brown University School of

 Engineering, the Carney Institute for Brain Science, and is a Biomedical Engineer at the